How these 10 companies are using AI for customer service

 5. Poshmark

-Fashion resale marketplace, Poshmark, started with an entirely in-house and co-located support team.
-But, as the company grew, shifted to remote work, and brought in outsourced agents, the team knew they needed to improve their processes.
+Fashion resale marketplace Poshmark started with an entirely in-house and co-located support team.
+But as the company grew, shifted to remote work, and brought in outsourced agents, the team knew they needed to improve their processes.

 Poshmark opted for Assembled to manage BPO operations and stay on top of metrics like utilization rate, adherence rate, shrinkage, productivity, time to first response, and time to resolution.
 The company also uses staffing heat maps and timelines to get a big-picture understanding of how the team is meeting customer demand every week.

-It led to major improvements for both the outsourced and in-house teams, with a 10% year-over-year improvement in first response times and a 15% increase in team productivity thanks to insights from Assembled.
+This resulted in a 10% year-over-year improvement in first response times and a 15% increase in team productivity thanks to insights from Assembled.

 6. Brooks